sai-maker-cloud/paisable/CONTRIBUTING.md

 ```

 ### 9. Open a Pull Request
-Go to the main project repository on GitHub (Code-A2Z/paisable) and you will see a prompt to open a pull request from your recently pushed branch.
+- Go to the main project repository on GitHub (Code-A2Z/paisable) and you will see a prompt to open a pull request from your recently pushed branch.
-Give your pull request a clear title.
+- Give your pull request a clear title.
+Read more [here](https://namingconvention.org/git/pull-request-naming) for PR naming.
-In the description, explain the changes you made and link to the issue you're solving by writing ```Closes #123``` (replace ```123``` with the issue number).
+- In the description, explain the changes you made and link to the issue you're solving by writing ```Closes #123``` (replace ```123``` with the issue number).
-Submit the pull request for review.
+- Submit the pull request for review.

 We'll review your contribution as soon as possible.
 Thank you again for your interest in making Paisable better!